databendlabs/databend-docs/docs/doc/12-visualize/metabase.md

 title: Metabase
 ---

 [Metabase](https://www.metabase.com/) is an open-source business intelligence platform.
 You can use Metabase to ask questions about your data, or embed Metabase in your app to let your customers explore their data on their own.

-Databend provides a JDBC driver named [Metabase Databend Driver](https://github.com/databendcloud/metabase-databend-driver/releases/latest), enabling you to connect to Metabase and dashboard your data in Databend.
+Databend provides a JDBC driver named [Metabase Databend Driver](https://github.com/databendcloud/metabase-databend-driver/releases/latest), enabling you to connect to Metabase and dashboard your data in Databend / Databend Cloud.
 For more information about the Metabase Databend Driver, refer to https://github.com/databendcloud/metabase-databend-driver

-## Downloading and Installing Metabase Databend Driver
+## Downloading & Installing Metabase Databend Driver

 To download and install the Metabase Databend Driver: